 Allstate acquires National General for $4 billion in cash

-National General shareholders will get $32 per share that they hold, plus closing dividends of about $2.50 per share, for a total of about $34.50 each.
+Shareholders of New York-based National General will get $32 per share that they hold, plus closing dividends of about $2.50 per share, for a total of about $34.50 each.

 The board of National General Holdings Corp. has already approved the deal, which is expected to close in early 2021.
 The New York insurer said that no fewer than 40% of its voting shares have also committed to approve the deal.